cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 Satellites contribute to all relations that are declared by their incomping field mappings.
 Without any declaration the mappings are used for the "unnamed" mapping only.

+Mappings can be declared to be fully generic regarding the relation by setting the relation name to '*'.
+If all mappings are declared to be generic the satellite will follow all relations of its parent.

 - The set of columns for a satellite is dermined by all mappings, regardless of the annotated relation
 - All announced relations must have a mapping for every columns
 - relations with different column outcome will fail the consistency check